-Identify whether the number of objects in one group is greater than, less than, or equal to the number of objects in another group, e.g., by using matching and counting strategies
+Use matching or counting strategies to identify whether the number of objects in one group is greater than, less than, or equal to the number of objects in another group.
+Include groups with up to ten objects.

 Code Digital Student Experience Code Teacher Resources

 U6 Less/More/Equal Sets of Concrete Objects

 ISIP EM Finding One More or One Less (1-20)

 ISIP EM Comparing Groups of Objects (1-20)

 ISIP EM Multiple Representations of Numbers (1-10)